mendel5/linux-gaming/README.md

 Recommended distro for gaming on Linux:
 - Manjaro
 - https://manjaro.org/download/Manjaro
-- It's bleeding edge (based on Arch), but simpler to set-up than Arch
+- Why Manjaro: It's bleeding edge and based on Arch Linux, but simpler to set up than Arch.
+Other distros like Pop-OS are usually based on Ubuntu and often do not have the latest software available.
+Since gaming on Linux is a rapidly changing environment, using a bleeding edge distro is an advantage.

 ## Links
 - https://www.gamingonlinux.com